Bashar3/zipPasswordCracker/README.md

 # zipPasswordCracker
-Simple code in Python to crack .zip files password.
+Simple code in Python to crack .zip files with password.
 Only for educational purpose

 # Disclaimer